mui/mui-x/docs/data/data-grid/recipes-row-grouping/recipes-row-grouping.md

 In the demo below, a `CustomFooterRowCount` component is added to the `footerRowCount` slot.
 This component uses the `gridFilteredDescendantRowCountSelector` to get the number of child rows and display it alongside the number of groups.

 {{"demo": "RowGroupingChildRowCount.js", "bg": "inline", "defaultCodeOpen": false}}

+## Checkbox selection with row grouping

+You can combine [Row grouping](/x/react-data-grid/row-grouping/) [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan') with [Checkbox selection](/x/react-data-grid/row-selection/#checkbox-selection).

+The `Select All` checkbox in the header lets you select all rows, including those nested within row groups.
+Selecting a grouping row selects all its child rows.
+If some child rows within a group are selected but not all, the grouping row will appear in an indeterminate state.

+{{"demo": "RowGroupingCheckboxSelection.js", "bg": "inline", "defaultCodeOpen": false}}